Sujith237/simpleweatherapp/README.md

 - ```https://api.openweathermap.org/data/2.5/```

 ## Credits
-- This project is created by Naresh Bodapatla.
+- This project is created by Sujith Reddy.
 - Weather data is provided by ``openweathermap``.

 ## License